Utah Deaf History and Culture

 Author's Note

-Reflecting on my journey, I am deeply grateful for the opportunity to serve on the Institutional Council of the Utah Schools for the Deaf and the Blind.
-This experience, enriched by Dave Mortensen's persistent efforts to include Deaf representatives, has been a transformative one.
-It has allowed me to make a significant difference in Utah's Deaf educational system, a journey that I can only describe as fascinating and rewarding.
+Reflecting on my journey, I am sincerely grateful for the opportunity to serve on the Institutional Council of the Utah Schools for the Deaf and the Blind.
+This transformative experience has been greatly enriched by Dave Mortensen's persistent efforts to include Deaf representatives.
+It has allowed me to make a significant impact on Utah's Deaf educational system, a journey that I can only describe as both fascinating and rewarding.

 Jodi Christel Becker